A machine learning approach to tomographic pattern generation and classification of quantum states of light: Concluding remarks

 Despite the high overall accuracy that has been achieved, our analysis revealed that the distribution of the mean photon number and the variances about their theoretical values, exhibits a noticeable skewness or bias, particularly evident in regions corresponding to gradual color changes or transitions within the tomograms.
 This is an inherent characteristic originating from color-transitional effects within the generator's architecture, which can introduce subtle inconsistencies in the generated patterns.

 Our work opens up several promising avenues for further research.
 To address the observed bias and reduce generation errors, future work could explore methodologies specifically designed to mitigate these color transitional effects.
 A particularly promising direction is the application of local padding techniques~\cite{Abdellatif:2024} where locally padding in convolutional layers can help synthesize neighboring patch information to fill in padded regions, improving color consistency at the edges, etc. By sharing border features between generated patches, such attempts could have the potential to improve consistency at boundaries, such as those at the tails of the PDFs of photon-added states, and could possibly lead to reduction in the observed errors.
-One could also test other techniques such as color correction GANs or line art integration to guide color placement and boundary definitions.
+One could also test other techniques such as color correction GANs or line art integration to guide color placement and boundary definitions, or super resolution GAN~\cite{Ledig:2016} which can also help mitigate edge effects.
 Further improvements can also be sought through systematic hyperparameter optimization for the neural networks.
+In addition, future work could consider real experimental tomograms (as in Appendix~\ref{sec:appendix_real_expts}), which are inherently noisy, to exploit the denoising capability of the WGAN.
+The generator acts as a denoiser by removing artifacts from densities obtained using traditional reconstruction methods, such as MLE~\cite{Huang:2022}.
+It is also possible to extend our method to generate distributions not present in the training dataset, which is an inherent property of the WGAN algorithm, since the generator learns a continuous mapping from the distribution of the (finite) training tomograms~\cite{Ditria:2020, Koch:2022}.

 The tomographic approach could provide a readily implementable procedure to characterize unknown states of light with an optimal number of slices.
-It could be a viable alternative to detailed state reconstruction when the Hilbert space associated with the system is large, such as spin arrays, multipartite qubit systems and hybrid quantum systems.
+It could be a viable alternative to detailed state reconstruction when the Hilbert space associated with the system is large, as in the case of spin arrays, multipartite qubit systems and hybrid quantum systems.